lmw95/stayverticalpolestudio/documentation/TESTING.md

 ## Testing process
 This section outlines the testing of the interactive components of the website.
 ### Navigation menu
-* Plan: I wanted a navigation menu that was fixed to the top of the user's screen on desktop and tablet devices (over 798px).
+* Plan: I wanted a navigation menu that was fixed to the top of the user's screen.
 All the links should take the user to their intended destination, be it on the current page, a different part of the website or another site entirely.
-* Implementation: I created the navigation menu using CSS Flexbox which provided me with a responsive navigation menu that stretches the entire width of the user's screen, and the navigation items display neatly either in column or row display.
+* Implementation: I created the navigation menu using CSS Flexbox which provided me with a responsive navigation menu that stretches the entire width of the user's screen, and the navigation items display neatly either in row or in hamburger menu.
 I styled the navigation in accordance with the colour palette of the website.
 * Test: I tested the website on Google Chrome, Mozilla Firefox and Microsoft Edge.
 On Google Chrome, I used Responsive View to grow and shrink the device width to make sure the navigation menu changes display at the breakpoints.
 * Result: The navigation bar displays correctly on all browsers and devices.
 * Verdict: PASS